raamana/neuropredict/_sources/results_clf.rst.txt

   subject_misclf_freq_FeatureC.csv
   subject_misclf_freq_FeatureD.csv

 **Third**, a Python pickle file ``rhst_results.pkl`` containing the full set of results, that neuropredict bases the visualizations on.
 These are organized in a clear dictionary format with self-explanatory variable names, making it easy to reuse them for posthoc analyses in python and other places where ``pickle`` files can be read.
+The CV results stored in the `CVResults` class, in a comprehensive manner, to make it easy to traverse various combinations and to retain everything, not just the final metrics, but also the original predictions.

 **Fourth**, a visualization named ``misclassified_subjects_frequency_histogram.pdf``.
 This plots histogram of misclassification frequency across all subjects (that were used as test subjects), obtained from multiple repetitions of CV.
 When multiple features are being compared, they are plotted in different colors.